Nathalie Dijkman, Co-founder and CEO, SEMA

 What difference could this project make?

 SEMA is Uganda’s first client feedback system for public services, launched in Uganda back in March 2018.
 The system is designed for low-income users and the illiterate and can help to identify which offices are most effective and where corruption happens the most.
 By having (1) a custom-designed and locally-built feedback terminal with happy and sad face buttons; (2) an IVR phone line for citizen feedback voice recordings; and (3) a student-driven effort to interview citizens face-to-face, it has become possible to understand better the overall quality of public services in Uganda.
-Through partnering with the Justice Law and Order Sector in Uganda, the team follows up on the reports and pushes for improvements, aiming to reduce corruption rate in public services delivery.
+Through partnering with the Justice Law and Order Sector in Uganda, the team follows up on the reports and pushes for improvements, aiming to reduce the corruption rate in public services delivery.

 #1 Gather at least 5000 citizen feedback reports (via device, phone, and interview) before 15 May.